e-haikal/e-haikal/README.md

 ## 👋 Hi, I'm Haikal

-I’m a Information System student with a keen interest in **Mobile Development**.
+I’m an Information System student with a keen interest in **Mobile Development**.
 Here’s a bit about me and the projects I’m working on.

 ---